defstudio/vite-livewire-plugin/README.md

 [vite] livewire hot updated.
 ```

+> **Warning**
+> This Vite plugin, as Livewire needs to persist in page, is not fully compatible with other plugins that full refresh the page when a `.blade.php` file changes (i.e. laravel/vite-plugin with blade option active)
+> in order to make them work together, `blade` files in `**/livewire/**` should be excluded from blade hot reload.

 ### Watching files for hot reload trigger

 by default `livewire()` plugin will trigger hot reload when a `.blade.php` file changes in `resources/views/**` folders or a  `.php` file changes in `app/**/Livewire/**` folders.